-Academic Calendar 4
+Table of Contents

-General Information 8
+General Information 7

 Admissions 11

-Financial Information 13
+Financial Information

-Financial Aid 16
+Financial Aid

-Student Affairs 19
+General Academic Information 18

-General Academic Information 22
+Registration 19

-Definition of Semester Hour 22
+Specialized Credit Issues 22

-Registration 23
+Specialized Credit/Courses/Programs 26

-Specialized Credit Issues 27
+Credit Restriction Policies

-Credit Restriction Policies 33
+Grading Policies 30

-Grading Policies
+Student Records 33

-Degree Completion 41
+Degree Completion 34

-Academic Programs 41
+Academic Program 35

-Academic Divisions 48
+Undergraduate Studies 40

-Undergraduate Studies 48
+Division of Arts and Communication Studies 42

-Division of Arts and Communication Studies 53
+Division of Behavioral Study and Human Inquiry 44

-Division of Behavioral Studies and Human Inquiry 57
+Division of Business, Mathematics, and Sciences 47

-Division of Business, Mathematics, and Sciences 63
+Division of Education 51

-Division of Education 70
+Division of Languages and Literatures 55

-Division of Languages and Literatures 74
+Course Descriptions 56

-Course Descriptions 80
+Board of Trustees 127

-Board of Trustees 184
+Officers of the College 127

-Officers of the College 184
+Faculty 127

-Faculty
+Student Handbook 131

-INDEX 188
+INDEX 170

-The purpose of the Columbia College Bulletin is to provide a general description of Columbia College and its various academic units and to provide detailed information regarding the undergraduate curricula.
+The purpose of this Bulletin is to provide a general description of Columbia College and its various academic units and to provide detailed information regarding the undergraduate curricula offered.
 Inasmuch as the educational process necessitates change, the information and educational requirements in this Bulletin represent a flexible program that may be altered where such alterations are thought to be in the mutual interests of the College and its students.
-The provisions of the Bulletin does not constitute any offer of a contract that may be accepted by students through registration and enrollment in the College.
-The College reserves the right to change, without notice, any fee, provision, offering or requirement in this Bulletin and to determine whether a student has satisfactorily met its requirements for admission or graduation.
+The provisions of the Bulletin do not constitute any offer of a contract that may be accepted by students through registration and enrollment in the College.
+The College reserves the right to change without notice any fee, provision, offering or requirement in this Bulletin and to determine whether a student has satisfactorily met its requirements for admission or graduation